happycog/VMG-Chosen-Member/README.md

 ### Support within other fieldtypes

-VMG Chosen Member can be used within Matrix (http://pixelandtonic.com/matrix/) and Low Variables (http://gotolow.com/addons/low-variables/).
+VMG Chosen Member can be used within [Matrix](http://pixelandtonic.com/matrix/) and [Low Variables](http://gotolow.com/addons/low-variables/).

 Compatibility
 ---------